 Trend of Assets & Liabilities of Defined Benefit Plans: Because of the long-term nature of most plans, a one-year snapshot is not particularly useful.
 As such, the JCPER maintains plan data that enables a trend analysis to be produced over a period of years.
-The chart below shows a recent history of the assets and liabilities of the defined benefit plans, beginning with values in 2008, immediately prior to the financial market downturn of 2008-2009.
-In addition, this chart shows the decline in asset values experienced in 2008 and 2009 and the amount of time that passed before asset levels recovered to prior levels.
+The chart below shows a recent history of the assets and liabilities of the defined benefit plans, beginning with values in 2009.
+In addition, this chart shows the decline in asset values experienced in 2009 and 2010 and the amount of time that passed before asset levels recovered to prior levels.

-For plan year 2021, actuarial value of assets increased by approximately \$2.4 billion and liabilities increased by approximately \$4.71 billion.
-Market value of assets increased from plan year 2020 by approximately \$18.3 billion.
+For plan year 2022, actuarial value of assets increased by approximately \$2.9 billion and liabilities increased by approximately \$4.7 billion.
+Market value of assets decreased from plan year 2021 by approximately \$6.7 billion.

 This chart also shows the difference between market value of assets and actuarial value of assets and the effectiveness of smoothing to mitigate volatility.
-For example, market value of assets decreased by approximately \$9.79 billion between plan years 2008 and 2009 in contrast to a decrease in the actuarial value of assets of approximately \$0.99 billion.
+For example, market value of assets increased by approximately \$4.49 billion between plan years 2009 and 2010 and similarly the actuarial value of assets increased approximately \$0.64 billion.
 Conversely, this chart also shows how the smoothing of investment gains may result in slower asset growth when compared to market value; for example, between plan year 2013 and plan year 2014, market value of assets increased by approximately \$7.6 billion whereas actuarial value of assets increased by approximately \$4.9 billion.